- January 28, 2021

 Much as a crawling infant isn’t yet capable of walking, you can’t expect your early marketing efforts to do everything.

-I like to organize all my long-term marketing goals in the following way:
+With this in mind, I organize all our clients' long-term marketing goals in the following way:

 What does it look like when we’re crawling?
-Maybe it’s just getting a few new blog posts and social media posts up each month.
+For a small business just getting started, without any outside help, it may just be getting a few new blog posts and social media posts up each month.
 That way, you can start bringing in some inbound leads, gaining followers, and building your SEO.

-What does it look like when we’re walking?
-Now you might want to layer in buyer personas, along with an editorial calendar.
+For that same business, walking might look like layering in buyer personas, along with an editorial calendar.
 This way, you have a plan for creating content offers targeted toward your personas.

 2. Know Thy Customer